-The Cultural Human Resources Council brings together representatives of arts disciplines and cultural industries in the cultural sector to address training and development needs of cultural workers.
+The Cultural Human Resources Council brings together representatives of the arts and cultural sectors to address training and development needs of cultural workers.
 The Chart of Competencies has been designed for use in conjunction with an Information Resource Management Specialists Tool Kit.
 The Chart covers seven levels of Professional Competencies and three levels of General Competencies.
 The competency Profile details tasks, performance indicators, highlights important actions and a range of personal, interpersonal and business skills.